yuenyuen-cy/Python101/README.md

 # Mail Merge #

 Day 24 of <b>100 Days of Code: The Complete Python Pro Bootcamp</b>, completed on 19/9/24.
 Was very excited for this project because (1) we are finally moving away from Turtle console and (2) mail merge was a feature I discovered at a previous job that was a HUGE gamechanger.
 In this lesson, we learnt how to open, read and write to files.
 Took me less than 30 minutes to complete the challenge and I felt that it was a lot simplier than I expected it to be.
 Note: I should have used the readlines() feature instead of append() to extract the list of names but both works.

+# US States Game #

+Moving on the Python packages on Day 25 of <b>100 Days of Code: The Complete Python Pro Bootcamp</b>, completed on 20/9/24.
+I previously learnt about pandas package from a Data Science bootcamp I really attended so today's lesson was a good refresher for me to further reinforce the knowledge.
+I still struggled a bit with indexing from a DataFrame for today's project but it was manageable.